Structure Formation and Microlensing with Axion Miniclusters: Introduction

 The cosmology and astrophysics of miniclusters comprised of the QCD axion~\cite{weinberg1978,wilczek1978,1979PhRvL..43..103K,1980NuPhB.166..493S,Zhitnitsky:1980tq,1981PhLB..104..199D} was explored in depth in a series of seminal papers by Kolb and Tkachev in the early 1990s~\cite{1993PhRvL..71.3051K,1994PhRvD..49.5040K,Kolb:1994fi,Kolb:1995bu}.
-Recently, interest has been growing in the broader class of axion DM models, or ``axion-like particles'', inspired in part by the theoretical observation that light ($m_a\ll 1\,{\rm eV}$) axions are abundant in the string theory landscape~\cite{2006JHEP...06..051S,axiverse}.
+At that time, microlensing observations were not yet precise enough to constrain QCD axion miniclusters.
+Modern observations are much improved, and here we perform the necessary improved theoretical calculations of the event rate to compare to the data.
+Furthermore, interest has been growing in the broader class of axion DM models, or ``axion-like particles'', inspired in part by the theoretical observation that light ($m_a\ll 1\,{\rm eV}$) axions are abundant in the string theory landscape~\cite{2006JHEP...06..051S,axiverse}.
 It is thus timely to reconsider the work of Kolb and Tkachev beyond the QCD axion.
 We take on this task, following also the work of Refs.~\cite{2007PhRvD..75d3511Z,2017JHEP...02..046H,Fairbairn:2017dmf}.

 The fraction of axion DM bound up in miniclusters is $f_{\rm MC}$, and is not known \emph{a priori} from theoretical calculations.
 If $f_{\rm MC}\approx 1$ then axion DM direct detection is severely limited, as encounters with a minicluster in our own Galaxy will be exceedingly rare.
 This has profound implications for axion direct detection.
 If $f_{\rm MC}\approx 1$, then direct axion detection with ADMX~\cite{2010PhRvL.104d1301A}, MADMAX~\cite{2016arXiv161104549M,2016arXiv161105865T}, or the myriad other proposed experiements targeting the QCD axion in the $m_a\sim 1\,\mu{\rm eV}$ mass range would be much more difficult.
 Null results could erroneously be interpreted as excluding the axion, when in fact it was just ``hiding'' in miniclusters.
 On the other hand experiments like ARIADNE~\cite{2014PhRvL.113p1801A}, which detect axions via the forces they mediate~\cite{Moody:1984ba} could still detect axions even if $f_{\rm MC}=1$ or axions are not the DM.
 In practice even if $f_{\rm MC}\approx 1$ initially, tidal disruption will affect a few percent of miniclusters allowing for some prospect of DM direct detection, or even a measurement of $f_{\rm MC}$ in the laboratory~\cite{2016JCAP...01..035T,2017arXiv170103118O}.
 In the present study we take $f_{\rm MC}$ as a free parameter that, if sufficiently constrained by observation, could be used to rule out entire classes of models for axion production.
 Our method proposes to measure the minicluster fraction using gravitational microlensing.